 Here in America we’ve grown accustomed to goods made in China.
 We walk around in Chinese-made shoes, talking on Chinese-made phones through Chinese-made headphones.
 There’s one major industry where the average American consumer really hasn’t made the leap.
 That’s the auto industry.
 However, that may be about to change.

-According to the NY Times, Chinese automaker GAC Motor is planning to begin selling cars in the US by the end of 2019.
-The company hopes to be the first Chinese car brand to take off in the US.
-They’ve just gone one tiny detail to workout, the name.
+According to The New York Times, Chinese automaker GAC Motor is planning to begin selling cars in the US by the end of 2019.
+The company hopes to be the first Chinese car brand to take off in the U.S. It just has one tiny detail to work out: the name.

 The company is also planning to unveil electric vehicles for export to the United States as well as Europe.
 They’re hoping to benefit from the $7,500 tax credit currently in place for electric car buyers stateside.
 This would act as a subsidy for them to gain a foothold in the US market.